scottx611x/hcl-playground/README.md

    Obtains temporary AWS credentials via [CircleCI's OIDC pattern](https://circleci.com/docs/openid-connect-tokens/) for use in subsequent steps.
 This is necessary for actions like pushing Docker images to ECR and updating Kubernetes configurations.

 2. **Push Docker Image (`push-image`)**:
-   Builds the Docker image and pushes it to AWS ECR.
-This step uses the `cimg/base:stable` Docker image as a base.
+   Builds the Docker image and pushes it to AWS ECR

 3. **Deploy to EKS (`eks-deploy`)**:
    - Installs `kubectl` and `helm`.
-   - Sets up Kubernetes configuration to interact with the EKS cluster.
+   - Sets up Kubernetes configuration to be able to interact with the EKS cluster.
    - Applies Kubernetes deployment, service, and ingress manifests to the EKS cluster.
    - Verifies the deployment status.

 4. **Run Tests (`test`)**:
-   Pulls the Docker image built eariler in the pipeline from ECR and runs tests using Cypress.
+   Pulls the Docker image built earlier in the pipeline from ECR and runs tests using Cypress.

 5. **Setup Infrastructure (`setup-infra`)**:
    Uses Terraform to set up or update infrastructure as defined in the Terraform files located in the project.